-ECE 322 Young Children with Special Needs 3 Semester Hours
+ECE 322 Young Children with Special Needs

 This course provides an overview of the history, philosophy, legislation, and services for young children 0-5 at risk for or with disabilities, including impact and intervention across developmental domains.
 Students will learn the role of the early childhood educator on Individual Family Service Plan (IFSP) and Individualized Education Plan (IEP) teams.
 There is a required field experience in which students will identify appropriate modifications and accommodations in home-based, nature-based, and classroom environments to meet child and family needs.
-Prerequisite:EDU 210, ECE 312 or permission of the instructor.
+Prerequisite: EDU 210 or ECE 312.

-ECE 324 Children, Families, and Communities 3 Semester Hours
+ECE 324 Children, Families, and Communities

 This course focuses on the interplay of diverse cultures, lifestyles, and abilities within the context of the family, early childhood education, and the community.
 Course topics will include theories of family involvement in early childhood education, family-centered practices, and understanding family diversity.
 Students will learn evidence-based practices that strengthen collaborative and respectful family/child partnerships through effective use of family and community resources.
 There is a required field experience.
-Prerequisite: ECE 312 or permission of the instructor.
+Prerequisite: ECE 312.

-ECE 326 Nature-Based Early Childhood Curriculum
+Nature-Based Early Childhood Curriculum

 Nature-based preschools and kindergartens offer a unique approach in planning, implementing, and evaluating curriculum for young children.
 Students will learn the value of play, fostering independence and problem-solving, nature and growth across developmental domains and the balance of indoor and outdoor experiences through field work.
 This course will help students interface nature-based curriculum with conventional early childhood and elementary curriculum in literacy, math and science.
 Students will create lesson plans for both nature-based and conventional curriculums.
-Prerequisite: ECE 312 or permission of the instructor.
+Prerequisite: ECE 312.

-ECE 328 Observing and Assessing Young Children 3 Semester Hours
+ECE 328 Observing and Assessing Young Children

 This course provides students with an understanding of the forms, functions, methods, and roles of assessment in planning and implementing effective early childhood learning environments.
 Students will engage in observation and assessment processes through required field experiences in traditional early childhood classrooms and nature-based community sites.
 They will learn about assessment strategies necessary for diverse learners and those with disabilities.
-Prerequisite: ECE 312 or permission of the instructor.
+Prerequisite: ECE 312.